3D smart sensors for improved factory production, quality control, scanning and process optimisation.

 Explore some of the key features and benefits of using IVS 3D vision systems for your production and process control

-Capture 3D images in one snapshot.
-For adaptable 3D vision combining award-winning IVS vision tools with latest generation 3D image capture enables reliable and accurate solutions for applications such as assembly verification, in-line measurement, and robotic guidance.
-LED structured lighting with built-in 3D measurement tools for high-precision area scanning and inspection.
+Capture 3D images in a single shot.
+Combining award-winning IVS vision tools with cutting-edge 3D image capture allows dependable and accurate solutions for applications such as gauging & measurement, assembly verification, in-line surface checks, and robotic guiding.
+LED controlled lighting with 3D checking tools built-in for high-precision scanning, surface checking and quality inspection.

 Robotic bin picking of randomly placed parts is a notoriously difficult task for robots, but increasing levels of flexibility and adaptability using 3D vision are making today’s robots capable of effectively picking randomly oriented objects.
 Automate your processes, increase effectiveness and throughput whilst ensuring the highest quality.
 Let IVS robot vision provide the 3D eyes and brains for your robots and bin-picking solutions.
 Our structured light projection approach provides accurate point clouds for fast localisation of any desired part.
 The robustness of the scanner ensures superior quality of scans, which makes it the ideal scanner for even the harshest environments.
 Fully integrated with all standard robots, we can deliver a complete turn-key bin picking solution for you.

 The measurement and characterisation of micro- and nano-scale characteristics on natural or artificial surfaces is known as 3D surface metrology.
 We utilise both point and line confocal solutions to provide precision automated inspection at micron level metrology measurement.
 Get one shot height inspection combined with low distortion area inspection providing accurate metrology inspection.